Hans Faber

 Who were these Saxons anyway?

-Question is whether the term 'saxon' as used by the Roman and Greek writers implied there was also a Saxon people, a Saxon identity.
+Question is whether the term 'Saxon' as used by the Roman and Greek writers implied there was also a Saxon people, a Saxon identity.
 This is difficult to answer.
-Things become complicated because the term 'saxon' was used both for individuals living in Great Germanica as for individuals living in Romania (viz.
+Things become complicated because the term 'Saxon' was used both for individuals living in Great Germania as for individuals living in Romania (viz.
 Transylvania).
-Early-medieval sources even spoke of Saxons in the south-west of Gaul and in Italy.
-That's all very diffuse, and makes evident the antique sources weren't consequently talking about a tribe or a people.
+Early medieval sources even spoke of Saxons in the southwest of Gaul and in Italy.
+That's all very diffuse and makes evident the antique sources weren't consequently talking about a tribe or a people.

 If not a people at first, what were Saxons?

-An established theory is that the word 'saxon' originally was used to denote a group of individuals, like Vikings.
-Being plundering and rowing men in war bands.
-Or the name of a confederacy of pirating tribes.
-But not to identify a tribe or a people as such.
-Indeed, an umbrella to denote Rauscharen or raiding parties, warriors belonging to war bands (Steuer 2003, Springer 2003, Flierman 2021).
-Only later, the word 'saxon' would become applicable for a tribe.
-A group-entity that eventually associated itself under this name.
-A similar example are the Normans of Normandy.
+An established theory is that the word 'Saxon' originally was used to denote a group of individuals, like Vikings, who were plundering and rowing men in war bands.
+It was also used as the name of a confederacy of pirating tribes.
+However, it wasn't used to identify a tribe or a people as such.
+Instead, it served as an umbrella term to denote Rauscharen or raiding parties, which were warriors belonging to war bands (Steuer 2003, Springer 2003, Flierman 2021).
+Only later did the word 'Saxon' become applicable to a specific tribe.
+This tribe was a group-entity that eventually associated itself under this name.
+A similar example can be seen with the Normans of Normandy.

-So, the Saxons were pirates, robbers, raiders coming by ship.
-Rough types you prefer not to encounter on any time of the day.
-From the fourth until the middle of the fifth centuries, Saxons appeared as bands plundering the coasts of Gaul, Brittany and of Britannia.
-In the sixth-century De Excidio et Conquestu Britanniae 'On the Ruin and Conquest of Britain' the Saxons -invaders of Britain- proved more cruel than the former enemies.
-This, at least according to cleric Saint Gildas.
+So, the Saxons were pirates, robbers, raiders who arrived by ship.
+Rough types you prefer not to encounter at any time of the day.
+From the fourth until the middle of the fifth centuries, Saxons appeared as bands plundering the coasts of Gaul, Brittany, and Britannia.
+In the sixth-century De Excidio et Conquestu Britanniae 'On the Ruin and Conquest of Britain', the Saxons -invaders of Britain- proved to be more cruel than the former enemies.
+This, at least according to the cleric Saint Gildas.

 What is a pirate without a cutlass?
-Know that a seax was a specific type of a long knife which these rough types carried.
-Perhaps the name of this weapon is even the origin of the word 'saxon'.
+Know that a seax was a specific type of long knife that these rough types carried.
+Perhaps the name of this weapon is even the origin of the word saxon.

-And, lastly, there is the Germanic god Saxnôt, also written as Seaxneat or Saxnote, which was also worshiped by Saxons and Frisians well into the ninth century.
-Of course, besides more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
-We know idol Saxnôt from, among other, the eighth-century Baptismal Vow of Utrecht.
-Check our post Groove is in the Hearth to learn more about this piece of fascinating pagan history.
+And, lastly, there is the Germanic god Saxnôt, also written as Seaxneat or Saxnote, which was also worshipped by Saxons and Frisians well into the ninth century.
+Of course, besides the more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
+We know the idol Saxnôt from, among others, the eighth-century Baptismal Vow of Utrecht.
+Check out our blog post Groove is in the Hearth to learn more about this fascinating piece of pagan history.
 How Saxnôt relates to Saxons, we couldn't find out.
+Any suggestions are welcome.

-The continental Saxons started to adopt their name after the Frankish kingdom had defeated them at the beginning of the ninth century.
-It was Charlemagne who referred to them as Saxons, and created Saxony as a political unit that had never existed hitherto.
-The Saxon Wars between 772 and 804, were wars against the Saxon tribes named the Nordalbians, the Angrians, the Westphalians, and the Eastphalians.
-The Westphalians, by the way, were well-known horse breeders.
-Whether these tribes were a social and/or political entity, is very doubtful.
+The Continental or Old Saxons started to adopt their name after the Frankish kingdom had defeated them at the beginning of the ninth century.
+It was Charlemagne who referred to them as Saxons and created Saxony as a political unit that had never existed hitherto.
+The Saxon Wars between 772 and 804 were wars against the Saxon tribes named the Nordalbians, the Angrians, the Westphalians, and the Eastphalians.
+Whether these tribes were a social and/or political entity is very doubtful.
 Actually, it's not very likely.
 Neither do historians have information that within these regions a common language existed.

 A final remark on the term 'saxon'.
-It were the Franks who distinguished the Anglisaxones, i.e. the Anglo-Saxons, from the Antiqui Saxones, i.e. the original, continental Saxons or Old Saxons.
-Apparently this because a distinction had to be made in order to avoid confusion.
-Organized, bureaucratic people, those Franks.
-But the foundation of their success.
+It was the Franks who distinguished the Anglisaxones, i.e. the Anglo-Saxons, from the Antiqui Saxones, i.e. the original, Continental Saxons or Old Saxons.
+Apparently, this was because a distinction had to be made in order to avoid confusion.
+Organized and bureaucratic people, those Franks.
+But the foundation of their imperial success.

 3. Where did the (Original) Frisians go?